Should Every Police Officer In The Country Wear A Body Cam?

 So should it be mandatory that all police officers in Minnesota and the whole country for that matter wear a body cam?
 I would have thought it was, but it's not.
 According to startribune.com "...there are no national standards governing how or when the cameras should be activated and who should have access to footage" Obviously camera footage and audio can be clear evidence of a deadly mistake, which took place last April.

-Just last week an ex-Minnesota police officer was found guilty of manslaughter
+Back in late December an ex-Minnesota police officer was found guilty of manslaughter

 The actual body camera that Minnesota Police officer Kim Potter was wearing on that fateful day captured her reaching for what she thought was her taser, in an attempt to contain an individual and firing her revolver instead, killing 20-year-old Daunte Wright.
 The video was loud and clear.
 No disputing anything that went down.
 Could Potter's trial ended up differently had there not been any ironclad footage?
-The Reasons why some departments around the country do not wear cams is the cost.
+The Reason why some departments around the country do not wear cams is the cost.
 It's not inexpensive.
 Whatever the cost though, wouldn't you want to make sure that all of your officers are protected in case of any claims against them, such as traffic stops, or anything that escalated out of control.

 All it takes is just a couple of seconds for a situation to turn into something worse, and if it's caught on video, that could be enough proof of any wrongdoing - by either an individual or a police officer.

 Simply put, it's a tool I believe that every police officer should wear, without a doubt.